Megill’s 10 Ks lead Mets over reeling, bumbling Yanks 10-3

 TRAINER’S ROOM

-Yankees: RHP Gerrit Cole (left hamstring tightness) will throw a bullpen session Saturday and could start Tuesday, manager Aaron Boone said. … RHP Michael King was activated from the 60-day IL and allowed two runs — one earned — in three innings. … RHP Sal Romano was designated for assignment
+Yankees: RHP Gerrit Cole (left hamstring tightness) will throw a bullpen session Saturday and could start Tuesday, Boone said. … RHP Michael King was activated from the 60-day IL and allowed two runs — one earned — in three innings. … RHP Sal Romano was designated for assignment.

 Mets: RHP Noah Syndergaard threw a bullpen session as he recovers from COVID-19.
 His last minor league rehabiliation outing was Aug.
 26 as he tries to come back from Tommy John surgery on March 25, 2020.
 He threw rehab outings May 19 and 25, then was sidelined by elbow inflamation.
-“We feel like he might be able to pitch for us at some point,” Rojas said. … Ace RHP Jacob deGrom, who hasn’t pitched since July 2 due to forear tightness, played catch at 90 feet, down from 120 feet. … Brandon Nimmo, out since Sept.
-4 with a strained right hamstring, is at 75%.
+“We feel like he might be able to pitch for us at some point,” Rojas said. … Ace RHP Jacob deGrom, who hasn’t pitched since July 2 due to forear tightness, played catch at 90 feet, down from 120 feet.

 UP NEXT

 RHP Corey Kluber (4-3) starts for the Yankees on Saturday and RHP Taijuan Walker for the Mets (7-9).
+RHP Clarke Schmidt could be called up Sunday for his Yankees’ season debut.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports